...and we knew God had stayed.

 kissing the bruised foreheads of the unclaimed.

-into the hearts of the exhausted,
+into the veins of the desperate,

-into the lungs of the dying.
+and the lungs of the dying.

 Old women dreamed again.